-(a) annual per unit amounts, which amounts may be increased periodically at rates or in amounts solely determined by the Authority, or
+(a) annual per unit amounts, which amounts may be increased periodically at rates or in amounts solely determined by the Authority, or qualified architect, engineer or other professional approved by the Authority.

-(b) scheduled annual amounts based upon an Authority-approved CNA describing estimated annual capital replacement needs for the multifamily rental housing development for a period as determined by the Authority.
-The CNA shall be provided by a qualified architect, engineer or other professional approved by the Authority.
 Should the Authority elect to commission the CNA, its cost shall be prepaid in full by the applicant which cost shall be nonrefundable should the applicant's financing proposal not be approved by the Authority.

+(b) scheduled annual amounts based upon an Authority-approved Capital Needs Assessment (CNA) describing estimated annual capital replacement needs for the multifamily rental housing development for a period as determined by the Authority.
+The CNA shall be provided by a

 (11) Operating Deficit Reserve - The Authority may require a mortgagor to fund an operating deficit reserve in an amount determined and held by the Authority.
 Such reserve shall be available for the full term of the Authority's mortgage loan to fund operating deficits, real estate taxes, debt service coverage deficiencies and such other costs as solely determined by the Authority to ensure economic viability during the term of its mortgage loan.
-Unless otherwise determined by the Authority, such reserve will be established as of initial closing for Authority financing under terms and conditions of an escrow and disbursement agreement executed between the mortgagor and the

-Authority.
-Such deposit shall be in cash or in the form of an irrevocable and unconditional LOC in form and content acceptable to the Authority.
+Unless otherwise determined by the Authority, such reserve will be established as of initial closing for Authority financing under terms and conditions of an escrow and disbursement agreement executed between the mortgagor and the Authority.
+Such deposit shall be in cash or in the form of an irrevocable and unconditional Letter of Credit (LOC) in form and content acceptable to the Authority.
 The deposit required for the operating deficit reserve may be included within the development budget.